vishalbelsare/latigo/README.md

 docker-compose up
 ```

-At this point you should see 3 services running:
+At this point you should see the services running:

+- influxdb
+- adminer
+- postgres
+- grafana
-- scheduler
+- latigo-executor-2
-- executor 1
+- latigo-scheduler
-- executor 2
+- latigo-executor-1

 ### Rebuilding services